 As we travel the backroads between venues, you will be in awe of the beauty in Holmes County's Amish Country.

-Our back roadside stands sell fresh seasonal items, displayed and paid for on the "honor system", like this one known as Blessing Acres (name originating because this blessing supported a family after the loss of their father).
+Our back roadside stands sell fresh seasonal items, displayed and paid for on the "honor system".

 We are so blessed to have the fall beauty surround us - a painting from heaven, yours to enjoy while traveling many of our backroad splendors.